oscafrica/documentation/src/GOVERNANCE.md

 For questions that affect several projects, committers and project leads of mature projects will hold a secret ballot majority vote.
-If the vote is tied, the LibreHealth Steering Committee will break the tie through a casting vote.
+If the vote is tied, the Open Source Community Africa Steering Committee will break the tie through a casting vote.

 ## Roles

 ### Maintainers

-Maintainers own one or several components in LibreHealth.
+Maintainers own one or several components in Open Source Community Africa.
 A maintainer reviews and approves changes that affect their components.
 It is a maintainer's prime responsibility to review, comment on, co-ordinate and accept patches from community members, and to maintain the design cohesion of their components.